IgorSadoune/Implementing-a-Hierarchical-Deep-Learning-Approach-for-Simulating-multilevel-Auction-Data/readme.md

 1. Download the `datasets.zip` file from [this link](https://zenodo.org/records/10649028).

 2. Extract the files into the `multi-level-auction-generator/data/` folder.
+**Do not delete the datasets.zip file, as the datasets copied to the multi-level-auction-generator/data/ folder might be overwritten in subsequent steps.**

 3. (optional) Download the `model_parameters.zip`, and extract it into the `multi-level-auction-generator/models/` folder.